ajaygatla12121/GLCA_SEP23_AjayKumar/README.md

 -Now install axios for handling HTTP Requests using command "npm install axios" -Now install React Router and React Router DOM for client-side routing using command "npm install react-router react-router-dom"
--Then Run the application by using the command "npm start" -Then all the web page will be opened
+-Then Run the application by using the command "npm start" -Then the web page will be opened